 In an age when more of us are paying attention to the ingredients in the products we use, cleaning supplies are no exception.
-If you’re looking to clean your home without breathing in harsh fumes or coating your surfaces with synthetic chemicals, homemade cleaners may be the solution you’ve been searching for.
+If you’re looking to clean your home without breathing in harsh fumes or coating your surfaces with synthetic chemicals, homemade cleaners may be a practical alternative.

-Using simple, everyday ingredients like orange peels, white vinegar, lemon juice, and baking soda, you can create powerful cleaners that are gentle on your health, your wallet, and the planet.
+Using simple, everyday ingredients like citrus peels, white vinegar, lemon juice, and baking soda, you can create effective cleaners that are gentler on your health, your wallet, and the environment.

 Why Ditch Commercial Cleaning Products?

-Many household cleaning products contain volatile organic compounds (VOCs), artificial fragrances, and harsh surfactants that may contribute to:
+Many household cleaning products contain volatile organic compounds (VOCs), artificial fragrances, and strong surfactants that may contribute to:

 - Respiratory irritation